BPS Lie algebras and the less perverse filtration on the preprojective CoHA

 \subsection{Deformed dimensional reduction}

-We can generalise the results of this paper, incorporating deformed potentials as introduced in \cite{DaPa20}.
+We can generalise the results of this paper, incorporating deformed potentials as introduced in joint work with Tudor P\u adurariu \cite{DaPa20}.
 We indicate how this goes in this section.
-We will not use this generalisation of the less perverse filtration, except in the statement of Corollary \ref{bels} and the example of \S \ref{defEx}.
+We will not use this generalisation of the less perverse filtration, except in the statement of Proposition \ref{bels} and the example of \S \ref{defEx}.

 Let $W_0\in\CC \ol{Q}_{\cyc}$ be a $G$-invariant linear combination of cyclic words in $\ol{Q}$.
 We make the assumption that there is a grading of the arrows of $\WT{Q}$ so that $\WT{W}+W_0$ is quasihomogeneous of positive degree.
 Then in \cite{DaPa20} it was shown that there is a natural isomorphism.